Black-White Unemployment Gap Grew In October

 The October jobs recovery was uneven, contributing to a widening of the racial gap in unemployment.

 The overall unemployment rate dipped two-tenths of a percentage point to 4.6 percent.
 For white Americans, unemployment fell from 4.2 percent to four percent.
-The labor force participation rate was unchanged from September at 61.5 percent and the labor force expanded by 111,000 workers.
+The labor force participation rate among whites was unchanged from September at 61.5 percent and the labor force expanded by 111,000 workers.
 The number of whites working grew by 315,000.

 But for black Americans, the unemployment was unchanged at 7.9 percent.
 The labor force participation rate dipped from 61.3 percent to 61.1 percent and the number of black Americans in the labor force shrank by 44,000.
 The number of black Americans working fell by 37,000.